-Seahawks to start training camp July 31, remain hopeful fans will be able to attend
+Seahawks remain hopeful fans will be able to attend when they start training camp July 31

 A 6-6, 226-pounder, Sutton played two years at Riverside (Calif.)
 CC and then two more at Fresno State.
 He was in camp last year with the Carolina Panthers as an undrafted free agent before being released.

-The signing of Sutton will give the Seahawks six tight ends.
+The signing of Sutton gives the Seahawks six tight ends.
 The other five are Will Dissly, Gerald Everett, Colby Parkinson, Tyler Mabry and Nick Guggemos.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.